It’s OK to Just Enjoy Something For YourselfPin

 I came upon this idea later in life than some of you may have.
 Thanks to an abusive childhood and a fairly demanding church involvement in my teens and twenties, I was about 30 when I finally gave myself the freedom to take on a hobby just because I enjoyed it.

 For me, I grew up never feeling good enough or worthy.
-I needed someone else to tell me it was OK for me to do something, or heaven forbid, to spend money on something just because I liked it.
+I needed someone else to tell me it was OK to do something, or, heaven forbid, to spend money on something just because I liked it.
 My role as a child was to be the peacekeeper and people-pleaser.
-That made me an obvious target for abuse since I was doubtful to tell anyone or do anything that might upset others.
+That made me an obvious target for abuse since I was reluctant to tell anyone or do anything that might upset others.

 In my late teens, I got involved in a church community where taking time or money to do something for myself was considered somewhat selfish.
 I was forgoing an opportunity to be in a community with other church members or to reach out to non-church members if I wanted to spend too many evenings reading fiction or playing a sport for fun.
 No, you could only do those things with the group if the group was interested.
-Again, since I had lived my whole life up until then with the belief that I didn’t deserve to do something just for myself anyway, it was too easy for me to fall in line and feel guilty if I just enjoyed something without having some higher purpose.
+Again, since I had lived my whole life up until then believing that I didn’t deserve to do something just for myself anyway, it was too easy for me to fall in line and feel guilty for enjoying something without a higher purpose.
 Those higher purposes became my way of getting someone else to tell me it was OK to do something.

-I was reminded of this yesterday while looking at a photography site.
-Specifically a video about how you don’t need to share your photos.
+I was reminded of this yesterday while browsing a photography site—specifically, a video arguing that you don’t need to share your photos.

-The thought there wasn’t so much that you needed someone else’s permission to be interested in photography.
-However, that was another lesson I took way too long to learn: you can take a photo just because you like it instead of worrying about how people on social media might react to it.
+The thought was that you didn’t need someone else’s permission to be interested in photography.
+However, that was another lesson I took way too long to learn: you can take a photo just because you like it, rather than worrying about how people on social media might react to it.

 So do the things that make you happy.
 Do the activities that help build you up and give you the energy to go on with your life, no matter what they are or whether people on Instagram will applaud you for them.
-Please do it for yourself because you deserve it, and you are not required to get permission from anyone else to do things you enjoy.
+Please do it for yourself because you deserve it, and you are not required to get anyone else’s permission to do things you enjoy.

 Your enjoyment and happiness are enough.